Kitchener, Ontario: Kitchener–Waterloo Multicultural Festival

 This is a two-day event in Victoria Park commencing usually on the first weekend of the summer.
 Run by the Kitchener-Waterloo Multicultural Centre, the festival features foods, dance and music from around the world.
 The festival also showcases several vendors that sell artifacts and crafts from around the world.
 This festival has been ongoing for well over 40 years.
 Well over 50,000 attend every year.

 KOI Music Festival

-KOI Music Festival is a three-day festival held annually in downtown Kitchener each September.
+KOI Music Festival was a three-day festival held annually in downtown Kitchener each September.
 The festival was started in 2010 and has since expanded to include a free concert on Friday and a full day of performance Saturday and Sunday.
 KOI features more than 100 rock bands every year, with a large focus on local, independent musicians.
 Notable past performers include Every Time I Die, Ubiquitous Synergy Seeker, Chiodos, Walk Off The Earth, Four Year Strong, Protest the Hero, Mad Caddies, Monster Truck, Gob, Treble Charger, Cute Is What We Aim For, The Planet Smashers, Bayside, and several hundred more.